tskit-dev/msprime/docs/api.rst

 Simulation model
 ****************

-The simulation model in ``msprime`` closely follows tby he classical ``ms`` program.
+The simulation model in ``msprime`` closely follows the classical ``ms`` program.
 Unlike ``ms``, however, time is measured in generations rather than "coalescent units".
-Internally, the same algorithm is used, but ``msprime`` provides a convenient translation layer that allows the user to input times and rates in generations.
-Similarly, the times associated with tree nodes produced by ``msprime`` are in measured generations.
-To enable this translation from coalescent units into generations, a reference effective population size must be provided, which is given by the ``Ne`` parameter in the :func:`simulate` function.
+Internally the same simulation algorithm is used, but ``msprime`` provides a translation layer to allow the user input times and rates in generations.
+Similarly, the times associated with the trees produced by ``msprime`` are in measured generations.
+To enable this translation from generations into coalescent units and vice-versa, a reference effective population size must be provided, which is given by the ``Ne`` parameter in the :func:`simulate` function.
 Population sizes for individual demes and for past demographic events are also defined as absolute values.
 All migration rates and growth rates are also per generation.

-When running
-simulations we define the length in bases :math:`L` of the sequence in question using the ``length`` parameter.
+When running simulations we define the length in bases :math:`L` of the sequence in question using the ``length`` parameter.
 This defines the coordinate space within which trees and mutations are defined. :math:`L` is a continuous value, and coordinates can take any value from :math:`0` to :math:`L`.
 Mutations occur in an infinite sites process along this sequence, and mutation rates are specified per generation, per unit of sequence length.
 Thus, given the per-generation mutation rate :math:`\mu`, the rate of mutation over the entire sequence in coalescent time units is :math:`\theta = 4 N_e \mu L`.
 It is important to remember these scaling factors when comparing with analytical results!

 Similarly, recombination rates are per base, per generation in ``msprime``.